 First, I'd go to a pro if this is the first time.
 You are probably not using the right level of peroxide (20-30-40 - what you need is 40) plus, depending on your natural color, you may have to add a powder booster to that.
 Beware though because you can really damage your hair.
 You need to wait and deep condition your hair before trying again.
 Regular mayo and a plastic shower cap is a way a hair dresser suggested to me when I did platinum blonde years ago.
 It's very high maintenance.

 I had my hair silver and then I tried going lavender.
 It failed, I got mint green.
 After I put dark purple on to hide the green, but the dark purple kept fading so I went dark brown.
 I see no more green, but my hair has some light shades of brown because I was letting the darkness fade.
-My question is, do I have to remove the previous colors in order to go light blonde again?

 You will have to bleach it first to go from brown to blond.